-We carried out an announced comprehensive inspection of Sk:n - Guildford St Mary's Terrace on 15 and 16 December 2021 under Section 60 of the Health and Social Care Act 2008.
+We carried out an announced comprehensive inspection of Sk:n Epsom on 27 April 2022 under Section 60 of the Health and Social Care Act 2008.
 This inspection was planned to check whether the service was meeting the legal requirements and regulations associated with the Health and Social Care Act 2008.
-This was the first rated inspection of the service.
-The service was previously inspected in December 2013, when it was not rated but was found to be meeting all regulations.
+This was the provider's first inspection of the service since it registered with the Care Quality Commission (CQC).